 Grif lifted his hands automatically, even as he remarked with no small amount of annoyance: "Holy shit, there really are more of you."

 "Grif, I knew it!
 You traitorous bastard!"
-Sarge yelled, taking a step not toward the alien creature holding his weapon, but toward the orange-hued chupadore.
+Sarge yelled, taking a step not toward the alien creature holding his weapon, but toward Grif himself.
 "How could you?
 Oh, I always knew you’d disappoint me more than ever before, but workin’ with goldarn SPIES for the BLUES?"

-The petite wolf cleared his throat, gesturing with the shotgun a few times in Sarge’s direction.
+The wolf cleared his throat, gesturing with the shotgun a few times in Sarge’s direction.
 "Yeah, hey, look – we’re just talking, ‘kay?
 No need to get nasty.
 I think we’ve got enough of a grasp of the situation ‘round here, so uh…" He paused and whistled loudly over his shoulder before turning back to the four chupas with a winning smile.
 "We aren’t Blues.
-In fact, we aren’t even from around here."
+In fact, we ain't even from nowhere near these parts."